itacode/off-canvas-navigation/README.md

 # off-canvas-navigation

-simple off-canvas navigation using css3 transform.
-Working ie9+ and modern browsers
+Simple off-canvas navigation using css3 transform.
+Working in ie9+ and modern browsers.